Racial Justice

 The ACLU of Connecticut protects the five freedoms of the First Amendment to the U.S. Constitution — freedom of speech, assembly, association, petition and the press — but we’re called on most often to defend speech.

-Immigrants to the United States are frequently targets of discrimination, and undocumented immigrants are particularly susceptible to abuse.
+Immigrants to the United States are frequently targets of discrimination, and undocumented immigrants are particularly susceptible to abuse by the government.

 Too often, our state's privacy laws have failed to keep up with new technologies.
 Our telephone service providers can tell the government what numbers we call, security cameras track our movements, and police scan our license plates.

-Through litigation, advocacy, and public education, we push for change to end discrimination against women.
+Through litigation, advocacy, and public education, we push for a world where women are able to live equally and fully in society.

 The constitutional rights of young people are frequently at risk.